From £41,9508

 Audi UK has chosen to offer the S5 in only one very high spec, called Edition 1, putting the price at £68,700.
 That’s more than for the M340i, but match the equipment and the prices equalise.

-Audi UK expects the big seller to be the 150PS (148bhp) 2.0-litre, priced from £41,950.
+The firm expects the big seller to be the 150PS (148bhp) 2.0-litre petrol, priced from £41,950.
 For an extra £2340, it’s upgraded to 204PS (201bhp).
-The diesel represents quite a price jump, at £46,950 or £48,475 with four-wheel drive.
+The diesel represents quite a price jump, at £46,950 or £48,475 with Quattro four-wheel drive.

 VERDICT

 The latest Audi A5 follows the Q6 E-tron as a new generation of Audi, with a new exterior design language and a very different approach to interior layout and technology.
+As with the electric SUV, we’re not sold on many of those changes, although the A5 seems to carry them off a bit more naturally.

-As with the electric SUV, we’re not sold on many of those changes, though the A5 seems to carry them off a bit more naturally.
-We’ll need more time in the standard A5 to get a handle on the all-important fuel economy, ride comfort and noise refinement on representative UK-market cars, since those are the things the A5 needs to excel at to make sense against the BMW 3 Series, Mercedes-Benz C-Class and cheaper, roomier Skoda Superb.
+We will need more time in the standard A5 to get a handle on the all-important fuel economy, ride comfort and noise refinement on representative UK-market cars, since those are the things the A5 needs to excel at to make sense against the BMW 3 Series, Mercedes-Benz C-Class and cheaper, roomier Skoda Superb.

-For the S5 it’s a slightly different story, because what the new model has lost in interior material and design appeal, it has gained in handling chops and combustive charm, particularly compared with its diesel predecessor.
+For the S5, it’s a slightly different story, because what the new model has lost in interior material and design appeal, it has gained in handling chops and combustive charm, particularly compared with its diesel predecessor.
 A comparison test with the BMW M340i beckons once the S5 arrives in the UK – and it could prove to be quite the match-up.

 Illya Verpraet